Mongolia Nature and Wildlife

 Bird life in Mongolia is very diverse and is also very protected.
 There are a total of 70 Important Bird Areas (IBAs) covering a total area of 7,906,577 ha or 5% of the natural land area of Mongolia.
 Birds that are endemic to the country include Kozlov’s Accentor, the Siberian Crane, the Hooded Crane, the Pied Harrier, the Great Bustard and the Black Stork.
 Bearded Vultures and other birds of prey are found in Mongolia while the Golden Eagle is particularly special to Mongolians and is celebrated annually in the Golden Eagle Festival.

 Along with interesting wildlife, Mongolia is also home to equally interesting plant life.
 Mongolia fosters some of the world’s last large and unchanged ecosystems.
 The Mongolian Steppe is one of the largest continuous expanses of grassland found in the world.
-The reason for this is because for the most part, Mongolia has avoided large scale conversions to agriculture which has been the demise of other grasslands around the world.
+The reason for this is that for the most part, Mongolia has avoided large-scale conversions to agriculture which has been the demise of other grasslands around the world.

 Mongolia Travel Information